Monogenesis/ProjectDisplay/README.md

 # Project Gallery

-Project to display and showcase my own projects
+Project to display and showcase my own projects.
+The readme files from projects on Github are uploaded to the page.

 ## Demo